 California Statewide Local Streets and Roads Needs Assessment

-California's cities and counties maintain 81% of the paved miles in our state -- but don't receive nearly sufficient funding from the state to maintain this essential part of the California transportation network.
+California's cities and counties own and maintain 81% of the paved miles in our state -- but don't receive nearly sufficient funding from the state to maintain this essential part of the California transportation network.

 2010 Update Published February 2011